-Design and innovation consultancy Fjord, a subsidiary of Accenture Interactive, has released its annual report, “Fjord Trends 2018,” identifying seven trends affecting business, technology and design.
+Design and innovation consultancy Fjord, a subsidiary of Accenture Song, has released its annual report, “Fjord Trends 2018,” identifying seven trends affecting business, technology and design.
 Among those is, “A machine’s search for meaning,” which explores the future of work with machines in 2018 and beyond.

 Much of the conversation around AI and machines has so far focused on the threat they pose to the workforce, the report rightfully notes.
 But it’s time for organizations to “stop talking about it and start designing for this change, by coming to terms with how to enable people and machines to get the best out of each other.”